veltzer/demos-jenkins/exercises/11_github_workflow/exercise.md

     `$REPO_ROOT/.github/workflows/build.yml`
     In the workflow, test your software.

-* Push your code to github and under "actions" see how the code builds.
+* Push your code to GitHub and under "actions" see how the code builds.

 * See what happens when tests pass and what happens when tests fail.